PeterLuschny/tabl/data/md/CTree.tbl.md

-# ChristTree
+# CTree
 ['A106465', 'A106470']

-ChristTree Triangle view
+CTree Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |